malteranalytics/malteranalytics.github.io/_posts/2022-02-22-nba-lineups.md

 As the prior 6 charts suggest, NBA success weighs not only on the amount of money a team spends, but the way in which they spend their money as well.
-While it would be nearly impossible for a team resembling the Piston's payroll to compete at the same level as a team resembling the Warrior's payroll, roster development strategies certainly play a role in fluctuations between expected results and actual results.
+Although it would be nearly impossible for a team resembling the Piston's payroll to compete at the same level as a team resembling the Warrior's payroll, roster development strategies certainly play a role in fluctuations between expected results and actual results.
 No team can be ruled out of playoff hopes simply based on their total salary spend, and it doesn't take being in the top ranks of total payroll to consider yourself a championship contender, either.